BeauJoh/thesis/source/16-appendix.md

 A brief overview of the diversity analysis conducted is presented in this appendix.
 Features from AIWC are used as the predictor variables in the random forest model -- presented in Chapter 5.
 This model was trained from the combined results of all application kernels and all problem sizes.
-In this section the predictor variables are examined independently to evaluate the variances between kernels and problem sizes in the AIWC feature-space.
+In this section, the predictor variables are examined independently to evaluate the variances between kernels and problem sizes in the AIWC feature-space.

 Evaluation uses dimensionality reduction techniques, from Principal Component Analysis (PCA) and t-Distributed Stochastic Neighbor Embedding (t-SNE).
-The feature-space reduction methods allows the determination of the loading, or relative contributions, of each component metric. t-SNE is a machine learning visualization algorithm used to find the optimal projection of high dimensional data into two dimensional point by a way that similar objects are modeled by nearby points and dissimilar objects are modeled by distant points with high probability.
+The feature-space reduction methods allow the determination of the loading, or relative contributions, of each component metric. t-SNE is a machine learning visualization algorithm used to find the optimal projection of high dimensional data into two-dimensional point by a way that similar objects are modelled by nearby points and dissimilar objects are modelled by distant points with high probability.
 On the t-SNE visualization use k-means clustering to present the grouping between features.

-From the PCA biplot in Figure\ \ref{fig:pca-biplot} we can determine that Total Memory Footprint, any of the branch entropy metrics and one of the memory address entropy variables are the 3 most principal components to be used when forming a predictive model.
+From the PCA biplot in Figure\ \ref{fig:pca-biplot}, we can determine that Total Memory Footprint, any of the branch entropy metrics and one of the memory address entropy variables are the 3 most principal components to be used when forming a predictive model.
-The proportion of variance of each principal component is presented in Figure\ \ref{fig:pca-variance} and shows these 3 principal components can cover 95\% of the contributions of difference in a 19 dimensional AIWC feature-space, 5 principal components represent \~98\% variance in the data and 6 variables cover more than 99\%.
+The proportion of variance of each principal component is presented in Figure\ \ref{fig:pca-variance} and shows these 3 principal components can cover 95\% of the contributions of difference in a 19-dimensional AIWC feature-space, 5 principal components represent \~98\% variance in the data and 6 variables cover more than 99\%.
 Similarly, the t-SNE clustering, from Figure \ref{fig:tsne-kmeans}, tell a similar story, namely, 5-6 features convey a majority of the information.
-There is clearly a cluster structure in the manifold -- which is good news for prediction -- but there is also 2 interesting linear strings structures (correlations) – which suggests that one method of regression or prediction will not suffice.
+There is clearly a cluster structure in the manifold -- which is good news for prediction -- but there are also 2 interesting linear strings structures (correlations) – which suggests that one method of regression or prediction will not suffice.
 The visualization and the same methodology can be used to justify the inclusion of a new benchmark, for instance, if an application kernel extends the coverage in the projection.

 \begin{figure*}[t]